staeiou/wikibot_workshop/analysis/workshop/reinagel/readme.txt

 This is my project for the workshop.
+It is cool.